If you need to contact someone in the Planning Department department, please call/email our direct lines at:

 The MPC is the review body for subdivision applications and development permit applications considered to be ‘discretionary’.
 The MPC reviews and considers applications and makes recommendations to the appropriate authority.

-The SDAB is made up of two County Councilors and three members at large.
-The SDAB hear appeals from any person affected by an order, development permit, or subdivision decision.
+The ISDAB is made up of 12 members appointed from the public-at-large.
+The ISDAB hears appeals from any person affected by an order, development permit, or subdivision decision.
 Approval of a subdivision is sometimes granted with specific conditions attached.
 The SDAB may also uphold, overturn or modify any or all of these conditions.

 Economic Development & Alberta’s Industrial Heartland